DecisionsDev/policy-corpus/benchmark_your_policy_automation_docs/system_prompt.md

-**Prompt**:

 I need you to inherit and implement a Python class by strictly adhering to a given abstract class structure and incorporating all details from a policy description document.

-Additionally, you must provide unit tests that comprehensively cover the cases described in the policy document.

-* Below is the abstract class that defines the structure:
+Below is the abstract class that defines the structure:

 ```python
 from abc import ABC, abstractmethod